jydarack/jydarack.github.io/_posts/2021-09-09-second-foundation.md

 categories: finished
 ---

-Im a currently re-reading the Foundation series.
+I am currently re-reading the Foundation series.
 The notes on the other books are found below, the links will be updated as I go through the books:

 - Prelude to Foundation
 - Forward the Foundation
 - [Foundation]({% post_url 2021-08-30-foundation %})
 - [Foundation and Empire]({% post_url 2021-09-06-foundation-and-empire %})
 - [Second Foundation]({% post_url 2021-09-09-second-foundation %})
-- Foundation's edge
+- [Foundation's edge]{% post_url 2021-09-09-foundation-edge %}
 - Foundation and Earth

 Second foundation.
 The last of the Foundation trilogy.